Home » By Course » Desserts » Dad’s Peanut Butter Cup Cookies

 • Chill the dough if it feels too soft.
 Even 20 minutes helps prevent excessive spreading and improves texture.

 • Don’t overbake.
-Pull the cookies when the edges are lightly golden and centers look slightly underdone; they’ll set as they cool.
+Pull the cookies when the edges are lightly golden, and the centers look slightly underdone; they’ll set as they cool.

-• Optional, but I recommend that you finish with a tiny sprinkle of flaky salt on top of each cookie before baking to balance the sweetness and make the peanut butter flavor pop.
+• Optional, but I recommend finishing with a tiny sprinkle of flaky salt on each cookie before baking to balance the sweetness and make the peanut butter flavor pop.

 How to Store This Recipe